-- Adequate number of buses/metros, with regular frequency, including to peripheral areas of the city - Regular public transport during off-peak hours - Well-lit, conveniently located bus stops - Monetary concessions to women passengers, especially for economically weaker women - Means of transport to ensure last mile connectivity - Provision of CCTV cameras, GPS and security personnel in public transport

-Of the various forms of public transport in Delhi, buses are an important means, with an estimated average 39 lakh passengers relying on DTC buses alone in 2014-1516.
+- Adequate number of buses/metros, with regular frequency, including to peripheral areas of the city - Regular public transport during off-peak hours - Well-lit, conveniently located bus stops - Monetary concessions to women passengers, especially for economically weaker women - Means of transport to ensure last mile connectivity - Provision of CCTV cameras, GPS and security personnel in public transport buses are an important means, with an estimated average 39 lakh passengers relying on DTC buses alone in 2014-1515.
 An analysis of other means of transport with regard to women's safety is essential for a comprehensive analysis of public transport in Delhi.
 For the purposes of this study, we have limited our focus to the public bus service in Delhi.

 Bus services in Delhi are the responsibility of GNCTD, with DTC being the main provider of buses.
 The GNCTD has also initiated a scheme for the corporatisation of private stage carriage service to substitute the blue line private stage carriage system, under a Public Private Partnership (PPP) Model.
-Accordingly, 457 stage carriage bus routes of Delhi have been divided into 17 distinct clusters, in which buses are currently operated in 9 clusters by Delhi Integrated Multimodel Transport System (DIMTS).
+Accordingly, 457 stage carriage bus routes of Delhi have been divided into 17 distinct clusters, in which buses are currently operated in 9 clusters by DIMTS.

-16 Economic Survey of Delhi 2014-15, GNCTD.
+15 Economic Survey of Delhi 2014-15